nicholas-gcc/nicholas-gcc/README.md

 💻 I explore cool, new tech and learn stuff by doing lots of projects.
 Sometimes I [write](https://medium.com/@nicholasgcc) about them too

-📚 Recent CS Graduate from [National University of Singapore](https://www.nus.edu.sg) with a specialisation in Software Engineering
+📚 Recent Computer Science Graduate from [National University of Singapore](https://www.nus.edu.sg) with a specialisation in Software Engineering

 🔍 While I'm not coding, you'll find me doing 🥊, 🏋 or 🍳